threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_tfchain_portal.md

 ![](img/grid3_portal_create_farm.png)

 Click `CREATE` and sign the action.

-The farm is set up as a 'DIY'.
-In case you
+The farm is by default set up as 'DIY'.
+A farm can become certified through certification program.
+More info to be found [here](farming_certified_requirements).
+Also a pricing policy is defined.
+Pricing policy is currently the same for all farms, the field is created for future use.

 ## Add a public IP to your Farm